EvitcaStudio/Pathway/README.md

 ## API

 ###  instance.pathwayWeight
+   - `type`: `number`
-   - `desc`: The weight of this instance in the pathfinder system, higher values will try to make the pathfinder generate paths that do not include this instance
+   - `desc`: The weight of this instance in the pathfinder system, higher values will try to make the pathfinder generate paths that do not include this instance.
+A weight of `0` is converying that is is passable.
+A weight of `-1` means it is impassable.
+Weights are optional!

 ###  Pathway.to(pInstance, pDestination, pOptions)
    - `pInstance`: The instance to move. `object`